5 Things You Can Do with $5 (Or More) a Week to Improve Your Future

 1. Make an extra payment toward your debt.

 Many lenders will allow you to make multiple payments each month toward your debt.
 Just be sure that you’re having that extra $5 a week go toward principal, and not toward reducing the amount you’ll be required to pay next month or toward deferring a payment.
 The quicker you get a debt paid off, the quicker you’ll have money available to do other things with.
-(Interested in tracking your debt snowball?
+(Interested in tracking your debt snowball and getting super motivated?
 Check out the Pay Off Debt app.)

 2. Build up your emergency fund.

 Every little bit helps.
-I have my emergency fund at ING Direct and it’s super easy to transfer a little bit extra to it right from my linked checking account.
+I have my emergency fund at Capital One 360 and it’s super easy to transfer a little bit extra to it right from my linked checking account.
 (Their accounts are also very easy to set up if you don’t have an account for your emergency fund set up somewhere already.
 You basically click the Open Account link, choose the kind of account you want to open (savings, in this case), click OPEN NOW, and then follow the prompts.)
+Or if you want it done for your even more automatically + the ability to transfer money with just a text, consider my new favorite way to save in general: Digit.

 3. Start an IRA.